How to Create Strong Passwords: 7 Best Practices

 6) Unique Passwords: Should you use a different password for each account?

 Using the same password across multiple accounts can be incredibly dangerous.
-If a hacker gains access to one of your accounts, they will quickly be able to access all other accounts that use the same password.
+If a cybercriminal gains access to one of your accounts, they will quickly be able to access all others that use the same password.
+Ever wonder why someone may want to hack a seemingly "useless" account, like a mobile game that isn't connected to any of your payment information?
+It may be because they're looking to crack your password, and then try that same password on more valuable accounts, like your bank.
 Therefore, it is important to use a different password for each account.
-Having so many different passwords may seem impossible, but this is where password management tools come into play…
+Having this many different passwords may seem impossible, but this is where password management tools come in…

 7) Password Managers